leventelist/ham_hat/README.md

 ## GPS

+Use u-blox MAX-8C/Q or MAX-M10S GNSS module.
+When the MAX-10 is used, don't populate R113.

 Connect your passive or active GPS antenna to J104.
 Use 3.3V active antenna.
 PPS signal is provided on GPIO18.

+When passive antenna is used, don't populate L102.

 [Here](https://austinsnerdythings.com/2021/04/19/microsecond-accurate-ntp-with-a-raspberry-pi-and-pps-gps/) is an excellent article how to set up GPIO-PPS for ntpd.